14silvankuria/14silvankuria.github.io/README.md

 Project 1
 ## Author : Silvan Kuria Kamau
 My first Project is about me in general.

 It has an image of me.

-It is divided into 4 areas:.
+It is divided into 4 areas:

 ..1.Home.
 ..2.Education.
 ..3.Activities/Hobbies.